-Masters-level theses are developed from an M.A. student's topic of interest, and independently researched with faculty guidance, to make an original contribution to anthropological study.
-The thesis length can vary, usually between 40-80 pages.
-Much of what you need to know is in the CAS Guide to Preparation of Theses and Dissertations, available in the CAS Dean’s Office, Batelle-Tompkins, second floor.
+Masters-level theses are developed from an M.A. student's topic of interest and independently researched with faculty guidance.
+The thesis should make an original contribution to anthropological study.
+The thesis length can vary, but it is usually between 75-100 pages.

 M.A.
 THESIS COMMITTEE

-The thesis will be written and revised under the guidance of a graduate committee of at least two professors selected by the student.
+The thesis will be written and revised under the guidance of a graduate committee of at least two members of the AU faculty selected by the student.
 The M.A. thesis committee chair must be a full-time member of the Anthropology faculty, usually the student's advisor.
-The second committee member may be from outside the Department of Anthropology and, indeed, from outside American University.
-The full thesis committee is expected to meet with the student at least once for the approval of the thesis topic, and once for the thesis defense.
+The second committee member may be from inside or outside the Department of Anthropology.
+The full thesis committee is expected to meet with the student at least once for the approval of the thesis topic and once for the thesis defense.

 THESIS DEFINING AND WRITING: PROCESS and FORMS